todoesverso/logss/README.md

 * Add documentation (the rust way)
 * Refactoring (as I learn more Rust things)
 * Tests
-* Container hide/show
-* Configuration file (to start with a predefined state)
 * Smart timestamp highlights
 * ... whatever I can think of when I am using it